List of The Galaxy Railways characters: David Young

-David is a very fun-loving guy, and gambles whenever possible.
+David is a fun-loving guy, and gambles whenever possible.
 He makes bets in just about every situation, even those involving life and death.
 He is good friends with Bruce, and seems to be one of the few people Bruce connects with and trusts earlier in the season.

 Yuki Sexaroid

 Yuki is the medical officer aboard Big One, and is actually a type of robot called a Sexaroid.
-In the beginning of Season One she firmly believes her role is to be the medical officer and that because she isn't human she can't love or be involved in anything that doesn't have to do with duty.
+In the beginning of Season One she firmly believes her role is to be the medical officer and that because she isn't human, she can't love or be involved in anything that doesn't have to do with duty.

-As the season progresses, however, she realizes that human is not a state of matter but a state of mind and she loosens up and enjoys life more.
+As the season progresses, however, she realizes that human is not a state of matter, but a state of mind and she loosens up and enjoys life more.
 It is said by her that she secretly loves Manabu.

 Killian Black

 He is an intern, and the foster son of Mr. Conductor from Galaxy Express 999.